 The Basic Concepts Skills Screener (BCSS) was developed for the purpose of evaluating and describing the basic concepts skills of children.
 An understanding of basic concepts is fundamental for students to follow directions and develop reading and math skills.
-The BCSS is individually administered to establish a baseline of basic concepts that are in error.

-Basic Concepts Skill Screener (BCSS) is a quick, motivational screening tool created to help assess the basic concept skills in children.
+Basic Concepts Skills Screener (BCSS) is a quick, motivational screening tool created to help assess the basic concept skills in children.
 Designed by certified speech-language pathologists, BCSS uses technology to engage clients while assessing their school readiness skills.
 BCSS is sure to be a great app for the busy speech-language pathologist, teacher, parent, or caregiver.

 Spatial words indicate the location of an item.
 Spatial words can also relate to simple relationships (e.g., out of the container).
 Receptive understanding of spatial words typically occurs before the child can use the words expressively.
 Most spatial words are mastered by the time a child is kindergarten age (McLaughlin, 1998).
 Many spatial words are prepositions (e.g., above, off); however, some are also considered nouns such as “corner.”
 Included in this area are the three-dimensional and perspective taking concepts such as “through” and “under.”
 Spatial words included are above, off, on, bottom, between, etc.

 Children begin to learn concepts around quantity long before they are able to name numbers.
 For instance, a child may be able to choose the pile with “more” candy in it, long before he is able to count the pieces (Bracken, 2006).
 As the child’s number sense grows, it may provide the foundation for a deeper understanding of quantitative concepts.
 A few of the quantitative concepts could also be listed as comparative (e.g., empty, different).
-However, because these concepts are an integral part of the Common Core State Standards for math skills K.MD.A1 and K.MD.A2, they have been included here (Common Core State, 2012).
+However, because these basic concepts are an integral part of the Common Core State Standards for math skills K.MD.A1 and K.MD.A2, they have been included here (Common Core State, 2012).
 Quantitative concepts included are whole, all, empty, most, never, etc.

 Comparative concepts are often called relational concepts because they show a relationship between items such as size, color, texture, and weight (McLaughlin, 1998).
 For BCSS, we have included feelings in this category because the client is asked to compare pictures to choose the correct emotion.
 Comparative concepts included are tall, dark, cold, thick, sad, etc.